Little Spoon Baby Food Review

-From what this Little Spoon baby food review did come across is that there seems to be only one reported issue with the quality, taste, and service of the brand.
+From what I came across while writing my Little Spoon baby food review came across, there seems to be only one reported issue with the quality, taste, and service of the brand.

-Though one review spoke of a child not enjoying the meals, this does happen on occasion with meals when it comes to a child.
-Unfortunately, meals are non-refundable but it’s an issue that can be worked around by contacting customer service.
+Though one review spoke of a child not enjoying the meals, this does occasionally happen.
+Unfortunately, meals are non-refundable, but it’s an issue that can be worked around by contacting customer service.

-There are many great features about this brand and although some believe the price is high at an average of less than $60/week (approx. $8.50 for 2-3 meals per day), this Little Spoon baby Food review believes they are worth the buy.
+There are many great features about this brand, and although some believe the price is high at an average of about $60/week (approx. $9 for 2-3 meals per day), this Little Spoon baby Food review believes they are worth the buy.

-Even subscribing to the Little Spoon babylittle products at four meals per week takes alleviates the pressure to cook and you can pause or cancel any time.
+Even subscribing to the Little Spoon products at four meals per week alleviates the pressure to cook, and you can pause or cancel any time.